-Eddie is a three-time scholarship winner since 2018, studying civil engineering at North Carolina Agricultural and Technical State College.
-He's held three separate internship positions with OHM Advisors and brings an energetic attitude and strong work ethic to the projects he's tackled.
+Eddie received three diversity scholarship awards since 2018 as a civil engineering student at North Carolina Agricultural and Technical State College.
+He held three separate internship positions with OHM Advisors, bringing an energetic attitude and strong work ethic to the projects he tackled.
 Listen in to hear him talk about how he discovered the STEM career field and a passion for civil engineering.

 An architecture student at The Ohio State University's Knowlton School of Architecture, Audra took her first STEM class in middle school and used her creativity and problem-solving skills together in a way she never had.
 A lifelong creative and lover of art and music, she tells us that the study of architecture allows her to use her creative side in a way people might not imagine when they think of a STEM career.

-Anne attended a STEM early college high school and is a third year Ohio State University architecture student.
+Anne attended a STEM early college high school before becoming an Ohio State University architecture student.
 She's passionate about combining her discipline studies with an understanding of building better places for people while navigating the effects of climate change.
 Listen in to hear her talk about why you don't need to be a math wiz to pursue a STEM career, and the three skills she thinks best prep you for success.

 The Diversity Scholarship program is built around the goal of attracting, retaining and promoting a diverse workforce of highly talented individuals.